Expat Returning to UK – Your essential guide

 All things being equal UK residents usually get better deals.

 However, it doesn’t always make sense to wait until you get to the UK, particularly if you already have a property in mind.
 Just make sure you find a specialist mortgage broker experienced with people in your situation.
-If you haven’t yet found one, we’ve taken a look at three of the best for expats and non residents here.
+If you haven’t yet found one, we’ve taken a look at three good ones for expats and non residents here.

 Kids returning to UK schools

-We often talk about doing your own due diligence at British Expat Money, but I think, when it comes to your child’s education we really mean it this time.
+We often talk about doing your own due diligence at British Expat Money, but when it comes to your child’s education we really mean it this time.

 This topic deserves an article of its own which is in the pipeline.
 However, here are a few things to think about in the meantime.